 - Get drawn into adult issues.

 While you may not be fighting in front of your children, be aware that kids pick up on unspoken tension too.
-When parents ignore each other at events, refuse to communicate, openly criticize a parent’s choices or don’t treat each other with respect, kids notice.
+When parents ignore each other at events, refuse to communicate, openly criticize a parent’s choices or don’t treat each other with respect, children notice.

 To keep kids from feeling stuck in the middle or walking on eggshells, do your best to: